Theory of forms

-The theory of Forms or theory of Ideas is a philosophical theory attributed to Plato, that the physical world is not as real or true as timeless, absolute, unchangeable ideas.
-According to this theory, ideas in this sense, often capitalized and translated as "Ideas" or "Forms", are the non-physical essences of all things, of which objects and matter in the physical world are merely imitations.
-Plato speaks of these entities only through the characters (primarily Socrates) of his dialogues who sometimes suggests that these Forms are the only objects of study that can provide knowledge.
-The theory itself is contested from within Plato's dialogues, and it is a general point of controversy in philosophy.
+The Theory of Forms or Theory of Ideas, also known as Platonic idealism or Platonic realism, is a philosophical theory credited to the Classical Greek philosopher Plato.

+A major concept in metaphysics, the theory suggests that the physical world is not as real or true as Forms.
+According to this theory, Forms—conventionally capitalized and also commonly translated as Ideas—are the timeless, absolute, non-physical, and unchangeable essences of all things, which objects and matter in the physical world merely participate in, imitate, or resemble.
+In other words, Forms are various abstract ideals that exist even outside of human minds and that constitute the basis of reality.
+Thus, Plato's Theory of Forms is a type of philosophical realism, asserting that certain ideas are literally real, and a type of idealism, asserting that reality is fundamentally composed of ideas, or abstract objects.

+Plato describes these entities only through the characters (primarily Socrates) in his dialogues who sometimes suggest that these Forms are the only objects of study that can provide knowledge.
+The theory itself is contested by characters within the dialogues, and it remains a general point of controversy in philosophy.
 Nonetheless, the theory is considered to be a classical solution to the problem of universals.